martinmakesit/KI84-Electronics/README.md

 ## Features

-Webpag Control of Motor and Lights via WiFi
+Webpage Control of Motor and Lights via WiFi

 Over the Air Updates